Wattful/AskReddit-video/README.md

 # AskReddit-video
 Tool that creates text to speech videos reading AskReddit threads.
+[Here](https://youtu.be/SPimTa8fwl4) is an example of a video created using this program.

 # Features
 * Creates an MP4 video using a reddit webpage as input